adityalolla/DigitalNomad/README.md

 # DigitalNomad
-App packages for online resume
+Project to host website on S3, setup CDN with AWS CloudFront, interactive visitor count with DynamoDB and AWS Lambda.
+Establish CI/CD Pipeline with build automation tests, deploy the stack using IaC

 ## Static website hosting with S3

 Project breakdown :

-* Create a resume website using HTML - index.html -> Ready
+* Create a resume website using HTML5
-* Use CSS to style the site - In progress
+* Use CSS to style the site
-* Host the site using AWS S3 - Done
+* Host the site using AWS S3
 * Use HTTPS for security, using an AWS CloudFront distribution
 * Buy a custom domain name and set up the DNS using AWS Route 53
 * Write some JavaScript to create a hit counter for the site